renatoathaydes/dartle-website/source/processed/tasks.md

 for example, to use global variables to _communicate_ between different tasks.
 Global variables are not propagated to different Isolates.

-The only safe way to communicate between tasks is by using the file system and ensuring dependencies between tasks are set up appropriately, so it's safe to assume a task runs before or after another.
+The only safe ways to communicate between tasks are:

+* by using the file system and ensuring dependencies between tasks are set up appropriately, so it's safe to assume a task runs before or after another.
+* using state [actors](https://pub.dev/documentation/actors/latest/actors/).
+Actors can be passed to other actors via `toSendable()` and hence can be shared.

 Another limitation caused by Isolates is that not every Dart Object can be _sent_ to another Isolate, hence if a Task's action contains state (which is possible because a Dart Function can be a stateful Object),